CANADIAN MUSEUM

 YOUR SPEAKERS INCLUDE

 Lois Tuffin, Principal, Tuff Ink.
-Session: Capitalizing on your museum’s magic (on a shoestring marketing budget).
+Session: Capitalizing on Your Museum’s Magic (On a Limited Budget).
 Translate your museum’s behind-the-scenes stories into magnets to draw more visitors.
 (It is less work – and more fun! – than you think).
 The trick isn’t to produce more content, as much as it is to tell the same stories in more ways and places to get more value out of them.
 Learn more about what today’s audiences want to know – before even thinking about coming to your site.
 By building a plan and working with partners, you can infuse new energy into your work.

-Mila Dechef-Tweddle, Director, Nordicity.
+Mila Dechef-Tweddle, Director, Nordicity and Megan Lynch, co-presenter.
+Megan is a Senior Manager at Nordicity.
 Mila is a skilled consultant and experienced project manager, working primarily with clients in the arts, culture and creative industries.
 She leads projects that range from policy analysis, evaluation, and development, to economic and social impact evaluation, to strategy development at the organizational and sector level.
 Mila’s work at Nordicity focuses largely on researching and analyzing sector trends, policy trends and stakeholder needs to help her clients proactively respond to key issues and opportunities.
 Past clients include the Edmonton Public Library, the Ottawa Cultural Alliance, the Entertainment Software Association of Canada, the Canada Council for the Arts, Groupe Média TFO, Music Canada and the National Gallery of Canada.
 Fluently bilingual in French and English, she has exceptional research, stakeholder engagement, facilitation, presentation, analysis and writing skills in both of Canada’s official languages.

 Faisal Abid, CoFounder & Head of AI, 2Humans1AI.
 Beyond the Ask: How AI-Powered Storytelling Transforms Nonprofit Engagement.
 A practical blueprint for nonprofits looking to harness generative AI to deepen supporter connections and drive measurable giving.
 This talk moves beyond theory to provide actionable implementation strategies that organizations of any size can adopt.
 Discover how your nonprofit can leverage AI tools to: • Create personalized donor journeys that resonate with your unique audience • Craft compelling impact narratives that inspire greater generosity • Build scalable, authentic engagement without expanding your team.
 We’ll walk through the step-by-step process—from identifying the right AI applications for your mission to measuring success through tangible metrics like donation increases and supporter retention.
 Learn how these innovative approaches have consistently translated into both financial growth and strengthened “brand love” for the organizations we’ve guided through this transformation.